sunjie0812/learngit/readme.txt

-Git is a version control for system.
+Git is a distributed version control for system.
 Git is a free software.